jonathanstathakis/cms/bordeaux/bordeaux.md

 ### Botrytis Wine Production

+Botrytis wine is sweet white wine whose fruit has been infected by Botrytis cinerea, or noble rot.
+The mould pierces the skin of the fruit resulting in dehydration that concentrates acidity, sugars and glycerol, adding honey, saffron, ginger, dried fruit and iodine characters.
+The result is a viscous, golden, textural and aromatic wines.
+It is produced in the communes belonging to Sauternes AOP: Sauternes, Bommes, Preignac, and Barsac, records indicating that the style was conceived in the 18th century [@guildsomm_bordeauxexpert].
+The best vineyards are located at the confluence of Ciron and Garonne where cool morning mists and humidity are generated that benefit noble rot infection [@guildsomm_bordeauxexpert].

+The *assemblage* consists of Sémillon, Sauvignon Blanc, and Muscadelle, with sémillon as the dominant varietal because its thinner skin is more prone to infection.
+Cordon training is preferred as it results in smaller berries which are better for As botrytis does not affect grapes evenly, during picking several passes (*tries*) are required to produce a consistent crop, generally 3 - 4 passes are required.
+This is mandated by AOP law.
+If a vintage does not produce quality fruit OR botrytis infection then the wine will not be made [@guildsomm_bordeauxexpert]..
+Chaptalization and cryo-extraction are permitted.
+Barrel fermentation is common, often in new oak barrique followed by élevage in the same vessel.
+Sulfur dixoide is used liberally to prevent development of volatile acidity and secondary fermentation.
+The final product can reach 14% alcohol with a residual sugar range of 120 - 160 g/L [@guildsomm_bordeauxexpert].

 > [!Important Points]
 > - botrytis wines are sweet whites influenced by infection with Botryis cinerea
 > - resulting dehydration concentrates acidity, sugars and glycerol and adds honey, saffron, ginger, dried fruit and iodine character with alcohol up to 14% and RS between 120g - 160g/L.